The Apple TV integration allows you to control an Apple TV (any generation).

 There is currently support for the following entities within the Apple TV device:

-Adding Apple TV to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Apple TV to your Home Assistant instance can be done via the user interface, by using this My button:

 Apple TV can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown in the top of the list of integrations as “Discovered”.
-If that is the case click on the Configure button to start setting up the discovered instance.
+If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.

 If it wasn’t discovered automatically, don’t worry!
 You can set up a manual integration entry: